Mohammed973-ai/Reatil_sales_analysis/README.md

 ## Objectives
 1. Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
-2. Data Cleaning: Identify and remove any records with missing or null values if needed and look for outliers.
+2. Data Cleaning: Identify and remove any records with missing or null values if needed and handling  outliers.
 3. Exploratory Data Analysis (EDA): Perform basic exploratory data analysis to understand the dataset.
 4. Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.
 ## Project Structure